 Apart from the learning curve required to get a hold of all the features, Photoshop’s price usually answers the question here.
 While image editing is vital in the Instagram-Pinterest marketing era, not everyone is willing to spend around $250 per year for a piece of software.
 Especially the one you have to learn and that won’t magically fix the images itself.

 If you are a professional designer or photographer, this probably brings money to the table, so it is well-spent.
 Even if you are looking to start sharing your images with the world, you could splurge for Photoshop.
-However, if you need a reliable image editor for tiny twists and tweaks, then you are probably better off with some of the alternatives.
+However, if you need a reliable tool for image editing for tiny twists and tweaks, then you are probably better off with some of the alternatives.

 To save you the time you would spend searching, we got a list of five Photoshop alternatives you could use to create needed changes to your images.
 The best news – all of them are free, too!